Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/8-custom-ip-driver-linux.rst

 Booting Linux on the Target Board
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Boot Linux on the Zynq SoC ZC702 target board.
+Boot Linux on the AMD Zynq SoC ZC702 target board.

 Loading Modules and Executing Applications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^